syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/getting-started.md

 @import "../node_modules/@syncfusion/ej2-ribbon/styles/material.css";
 ```

-## Adding Ribbon component to the application
+## Adding Ribbon control to the application

 Add the HTML div tag with the `id` attribute as `ribbon` to your `index.html` file.